-This wild river ride will get your heart pumping – whether you're paddling on the water or cheering with the crowds along the river banks.
+This wild river ride will get your heart pumping – whether you're floating on the water or cheering with the crowds along the river banks.
 Port Hope's Float Your Fanny Down the Ganny River Race in April should be on your bucket list!

 Annual event celebrates the rally after the big flood of 1980